camunda/camunda-docs-static/get-started/content/javaee6/complete-process.md

 If the user approves the pizza order the pizza has to be prepared.
 So we add a user task form in which the user can confirm that preparation of the pizza has been completed.

-Go back to eclipse and add a file named `preparepizza.xhtml` to the `src/main/webapp` folder.
+Go back to Eclipse and add a file named `preparepizza.xhtml` to the `src/main/webapp` folder.
 Add the following content:

 ```html
 <!DOCTYPE HTML>